ColorConceptBench: A Benchmark for Probabilistic Color-Concept Understanding in Text-to-Image Models: Introduction

 \section{Introduction}

 Recent advances in text-to-image (T2I) generation can synthesize high-fidelity images that align semantically with text prompts, demonstrating sophisticated control over object composition \citep{huang2023t2icompbench,ghosh2023geneval} and spatial relationships \citep{bakr2023hrs,gokhale2022benchmarking}.
 Yet a significant challenge remains: these models often struggle to accurately understand and render color semantics, particularly in tasks requiring precise color rendering and complex attribute binding \citep{liang2025colorbench, butt2025gencolorbench}.
-Enabling generative models to capture the nuanced color-concept associations is a critical yet underexplored challenge in achieving true semantic alignment with human perception.
+Capturing the nuanced association between colors and concepts is essential for achieving semantic alignment with human perception.

 To evaluate how well T2I models understand color-concept associations, existing approaches typically adopt a two-stage \textit{generate-and-evaluate} pipeline, as illustrated in Figure~\ref{fig:colorconceptbench}.
 These methods \citep{lin2024designprobe, tsai2025color, butt2025gencolorbench} rely on explicit color specifications, such as color names (e.g., \q{green}) or color codes (e.g., \q{\#00FF00}) within the text prompt (e.g., \q{A clipart of \{color\} forest}) during the generation phase.
 The subsequent evaluation relies on deterministic verification by measuring the distance between the rendered colors and a single, pre-defined ground truth, treating color alignment as a pass/fail check against a reference value.